-The city conducts water sampling and analysis of the water quality of Reeds Lake biennially.
+The city conducts water sampling and analysis of the water quality of Reeds Lake each year.
 The samples are taken both in the winter and summer seasons at various locations and depths of the lake.
-The results are reviewed by an Environmental Scientist to evaluate the lake’s condition.
+The results are reviewed by an Environmental Scientist to evaluate the lake conditions.

 - 2021 Reeds Lake Water Quality Report

 - 2019 Reeds Lake Water Quality Report